Treppy and travel insurance

 Geopolitics

-Increasing geopolitical uncertainty and rising inflation are among the biggest risk factors for business travel in 2023.
+Increasing geopolitical uncertainty and rising inflation were among the biggest risk factors for business travel in 2023.
 There are also LGBTQ concerns and political unrest globally.
 Travel insurance can be particularly important for people who are a minority in their destination country, either because of ethnicity, gender or sexual orientation.

 Learn More About the Advantages of Selling Travel Insurance